FindMySchool LogoFindMySchool

 Mr Sean Masterson leads the school as Headteacher.
 Under his oversight, BGN has maintained its educational ambition while deepening its pastoral offer.
 The school has earned School Games Mark Gold for three consecutive years, reflecting systematic commitment to sport and physical activity.
 Staff turnover is relatively low; many teachers remain for years, building deep relationships with families and students.

-The 2025 headline figure of 77% achieving Grade 4 (pass) in both English and Mathematics exceeds England averages.
-Average Attainment 8 stands at 49.6, with 51% of students achieving grades 9-7 across their best eight subjects.
-Only 14% of the cohort entered the English Baccalaureate qualification, reflecting the school's comprehensive intake and flexible approach to subject choice.
+The 2025 headline figure is 72.7% achieving Grade 4 (pass) in both English and Mathematics.
+Average Attainment 8 stands at 48.5.
+26.6% of the cohort entered the English Baccalaureate, reflecting the school's comprehensive intake and flexible approach to subject choice.
 Progress 8 scores of +0.24 indicate pupils make above-average progress from their Key Stage 2 starting points.
-These figures demonstrate consistent, solid performance; the school is not among the elite but is distinctly above typical.
+These figures demonstrate consistent, solid performance; the school is not among the elite but is distinctly steady.

 The sixth form has grown and now contributes meaningfully to overall performance.
-The school ranks 1,279th nationally for A-level results (FindMySchool ranking), placing it at the 48th percentile, again solidly in the middle 35% of schools in England.
-Locally, it ranks 5th in Banbury.
+The school ranks 1,479th out of 2,549 schools in England for A-level academic results (FindMySchool ranking), with an overall sixth-form rank of 1,457th.
+Locally, it ranks 6th in Banbury.

 In the 2023-24 cohort, 58% of sixth form leavers progressed directly to university, 30% entered employment (many through apprenticeships and graduate schemes), 3% continued further education, and 1% undertook apprenticeships.
 The destinations data reflects the school's commitment to supporting a wide range of post-18 pathways.
 Beyond Oxbridge (where one Cambridge place was secured), leavers regularly progress to solid mid-tier Russell Group universities including Durham, Warwick, and Exeter, as well as specialist institutions like the Royal College of Music and veterinary schools.